Executioner's Cottage Salzburg: Beautiful City Hides Terror

 I’II try that out one day and I’m quite confident it’ll look great.
 But it’s hard to go past the color version because of the positive associations the color green brings to this image.

-Actually I can see this photo being one of those images that works well in both color and black and white, depending upon the context in which it’s shown.
+Actually, I can see this photo being one of those images that works well in both color and black and white, depending upon the context in which it’s shown and the meaning I hope would be derived from it.

 The Value Of Storytelling and Mystery

 Occasionally I run formal, group based photography classes.
-I like to show this image at the beginning of the first session.
+When I do I like to show my image of the Executioner’s Cottage in Salzburg at the beginning of the first session.

 Actually I make it a bit of a game asking participants to pretend they’re six years old and this photo is on the front cover of a big story book with no title printed on the cover.

-Naturally they want to know what the story is about and, because they’re only six years old, it’s quite natural for them to imagine that for themselves.
+Naturally they want to know what the story is about.
+But, given they’re only six years old (in this virtual world I’ve created for them), it’s quite natural for them to imagine what the story is about for themselves.

-I tell participants that whatever they say can’t be wrong.
+I make the exercise as easy and non-confrontational as possible by telling participants that whatever they say can’t be wrong.
 After all, it’s their story.

-Though there’s some variation most folks usually suggest the following:
+Though there’s some variation in the story they tell, most folks usually suggest the following:

 • Servants live in the cottage and lords and ladies in the mansion (a bit like Downton Abbey).

-It allows me to introduce the notion that there’s far more to making great photos than shutter speeds and apertures.
+So you see this innocent little game allows me to introduce the notion that there’s far more to making great photos than shutter speeds, apertures and iso.

-I love watching the tension in the room dissipate with this realization.
+I love watching the tension in the room dissipate and participants begin to relax with this realization.

-I’ve been teaching photography for many years and what I’ve learned along the way is that if you spend all your time talking about technical stuff your audience will (metaphorically) drown.
+I’ve been teaching photography for many years.
+What I’ve learned along the way is if you spend all your time talking about technical stuff your audience will (metaphorically) drown under the weight of so much information.

 The solution is to ensure that sufficient time is given to composition, aspects of lighting, practical photography sessions and the communicative power of photography.